 Blood groups

-Their clinical importance also relates to the production of alloantibodies that destroy transfused blood cells or that cross the placenta and give rise to haemolytic disease in the fetus and newborn.
+The clinical importance of the various blood groups depends on their ability to stimulate antibodies that can destroy transfused red blood cells or cross the placenta and cause haemolytic disease of the fetus and newborn (HDFN).

 This is dependent upon:

-• the frequency with which alloantigens and alloantibodies occur, which may be different among ethnic groups
+• the frequency with which antigens and antibodies occur, which may vary in different populations due to ethnic diversity

-• the functional characteristics of alloantibodies: thermal range, immunoglobulin class, titre, avidity and ability to fix complement, and
+• the functional characteristics of antibodies such as thermal range, immunoglobulin class, titre, avidity and ability to fix complement

 More about blood groups